Auriga: Deep-sky objects

 Auriga has the galactic anticenter, about 3.5° to the east of Beta Aurigae.
-This is the point on the celestial sphere opposite the Galactic Center; it is the edge of the galactic plane roughly nearest to the solar system.
+This is the point on the celestial sphere opposite the Galactic Center; it is the edge of the galactic plane roughly nearest to the Solar System.
 Ignoring nearby bright stars in the foreground this is a smaller and less luminous part of the Milky Way than looking towards the rest of its arms or central bar and has dust bands of the outer spiral arms.
-Auriga has many open clusters and other objects; rich star-forming arms of the Milky run through it.
+Auriga has many open clusters and other objects; rich star-forming arms of the Milky Way - including the Perseus Arm and the Orion–Cygnus Arm - run through it.
 The three brightest open clusters are M36, M37 and M38, all of which are visible in binoculars or a small telescope in suburban skies.
 A larger telescope resolves individual stars.
 Three other open clusters are NGC 2281, lying close to ψ7 Aurigae, NGC 1664, which is close to ε Aurigae, and IC 410 (surrounding NGC 1893), a cluster with nebulosity next to IC 405, the Flaming Star Nebula, found about midway between M38 and ι Aurigae.
 AE Aurigae, a runaway star, is a bright variable star currently within the Flaming Star Nebula.

 M36 (NGC 1960) is a young galactic open cluster with approximately 60 stars, most of which are relatively bright; however, only about 40 stars are visible in most amateur instruments.
 It is at a distance of 3,900 light-years and has an overall magnitude of 6.0; it is 14 light-years wide.
 Its apparent diameter is 12.0 arcminutes.
 Of the three open clusters in Auriga, M36 is both the smallest and the most concentrated, though its brightest stars are approximately 9th magnitude.
 It was discovered in 1749 by Guillaume Le Gentil, the first of Auriga's major open clusters to be discovered.
 M36 features a 10-arcminute-wide knot of bright stars in its center, anchored by Struve 737, a double star with components separated by 10.7 arcseconds.
 Most of the stars in M36 are B type stars with rapid rates of rotation.
 M36's Trumpler class is given as both I 3 r and II 3 m.
 Besides the central knot, most of the cluster's other stars appear in smaller knots and groups.